Workouts for 11 year olds to lose weight

 Fun Group Activities

 It’s important to make physical activity fun and social.
-Try team sports, family hikes, or active video games8.
+Try team sports, family hikes, or active video games.
 These activities are not only fun but also promote a healthy lifestyle.

-By mixing cardio, strength training, and group activities, you can create a great fitness plan.
+By combining cardio, strength training, and group activities, you can create an effective fitness plan.
 Tailor it to their fitness level and interests.
 This way, they’ll stay excited and motivated on their weight loss journey.

 Creating a Safe Exercise Routine